Dosage Form: tablet

 - Clinical Oncological Society of Australia: Guidelines and recommendations for safe handling of antineoplastic agents.
 Med J Australia 1983; 1:426-428.

 - Jones RB, et al. Safe handling of chemotherapeutic agents: A report from the Mount Sinai Medical Center.
 CA - A Cancer Journal for Clinicians Sept/Oct 1983; 258-263.

 - American Society of Hospital Pharmacists technical assistance bulletin on handling cytotoxic and hazardous drugs.
 Am J Hosp Pharm 1990; 47:1033-1049.

-Read the Patient Information Leaflet that comes with methotrexate tablets before you start using it and each time you get a refill.
+Read the Patient Instructions that come with methotrexate tablets before you start using it and each time you get a refill.
 There may be new information.
 This leaflet does not take the place of talking with your doctor about your condition.

 What is the most important information I should know about methotrexate tablets?

 Methotrexate tablets are a prescription medicine used in treating certain cancers, severe rheumatoid arthritis including polyarticular juvenile rheumatoid arthritis, and severe psoriasis.